-- Institutional policies and procedures include specific policies defining the effect of incompletes, course repetitions, withdrawals and noncredit remedial courses on Satisfactory Academic Progress - A. Incompletes/Failed courses - A student who receives a final course grade of less than 60% and/ or" incomplete" will be considered as having a Incomplete on their official university transcripts.. - A student who is registered for a course and does not take the exam will be considered to have failed the exam. - An appeal of a grade, including a passing grade, received on a final exam, quiz, or seminar paper must be based solely on what is written in the exam booklet or the seminar paper and must be submitted in writing.
+4) Institutional policies and procedures include specific policies defining the effect of incompletes, course repetitions, withdrawals, and noncredit remedial courses on Satisfactory Academic Progress.

+A. Incompletes/Failed courses

+- A student who receives a final course grade of less than 60% and/or" incomplete" will be considered as having an "Incomplete" on their official university transcripts. - A student who is registered for a course and does not take the exam will be considered to have failed the exam. - An appeal of a grade, including a passing grade, received on a final exam, quiz, or seminar paper must be based solely on what is written in the exam booklet or the seminar paper and must be submitted in writing.
 Appeals, whether on substantial or technical grounds, must be submitted within five days of publication of the exam results or the return of the seminar paper.
 In special cases in which an extension is justified, the Dean of Student Affairs has the authority to extend the appeal period by an additional seven days.

-In an appeal the head lecturer of the course will check whether a mistake was made in reference to the grade given.
+In an appeal, the head lecturer of the course will check whether a mistake was made in reference to the grade given.
 The lecturer is entitled to decide that the grade will be lowered.

-The decision of an appeal will be given within five days from the final date of submitting appeals.
+The decision of an appeal will be given within five days from the final date of submitting the appeal.

+3. Repeated Courses

-- B. Repeated Courses - A student who fails a mandatory course must take the course again the following academic year and fulfill all the course's academic requirements, including attendance, assignments and oral quizzes.
-The student may ask the instructor for an exemption from attendance, submitting assignments or exercise requirements.
-Exemptions are not counted as part of the full course load of the student for SAP purposes. - C. Withdrawals of courses - Courses that a student withdraws from are considered in "hours attempted" toward maximum time frame and GPA.
+A student who fails a mandatory course must take the course again the following academic year and fulfill all the course's academic requirements, including attendance, assignments, and oral quizzes.
+The student may ask the instructor for an exemption from attendance, submitting assignments, or exercise requirements.
+Exemptions are not counted as part of the full course load of the student for S.A.P purposes.

+C. Withdrawals of courses

+Courses that a student withdraws from are considered in "hours attempted" toward the maximum time frame and GPA.

-- D. Cessation of Studies - i.
+D. Cessation of Studies

+i.
 Voluntary Withdrawal

-Students who decide to cease their studies must notify the TAU International Office in writing of their decision immediately.
-Only written confirmation from the TAU International Office of receipt of the notification of cessation of studies will be considered proof of notification that the students has decided to cease his/her studies.
+Students who decide to cease their studies must notify the Lowy International School North America Office in writing of their decision immediately.

+Only written confirmation from the Lowy International School North America Office will be considered proof of notification that the student has decided to cease his/her studies.
 Notifications by telephone are not acceptable.